CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 **"runnable-remotelab-jsp-nao-calibration-master-runnable-toolkit-remotelab-nightly"**

-Wait a few seconds until a new program/application appears and follow the instructions that appear on the screen.
+Wait a few seconds until a new program/application pops up and follow the instructions that appear in the application window.

-You will be asked for whether you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as depicted in the application.
+You will be asked if you want to record postures for the left or right arm and then to move the easily moveable arms (thus not stiffened) to the positions as depicted in the application.

-Please execute the calibration for the left and right arm, i.e., trigger the job two times, 1st time for left, second time for right arm.
+Please execute the calibration for the left and right arm, i.e., trigger the job two times:

+- 1st time for left
+- 2nd time for right arm

 Great, you are done!
 Now you can run the experiment.